Tags

 <![endif]-->

-Of course, there's also a tag for showing content everywhere except in Outlook:
+Of course, there's also a tag for showing content in all email clients except in Outlook:

 <not-outlook>